hbsedki/IMBD-Sentiment-Analysis/README.md

 |_ models : this folder consists the trained model pipeline to be used in production(old version and new version of the model pipeline shall be stored here)
    |_ requirements.txt : to be used to install the required packages to run the machine learning pipeline
    |_ ML_full_pipeline.ipynb : the jupyter notebook file consisting of the full machine learning pipeline

+## Usage
+The deployed Flask API can be used to classify the sentiment of input text.
+To use the API, send a POST request to the /predict endpoint with the text data in the request body.

+Example:
+curl -X POST -H "Content-Type: application/json" -d '{"text": "This movie was amazing!"}' http://localhost:5000/predict The API will respond with the predicted sentiment (either "positive" or "negative").

+### Contribution Guidelines
+Contributions to this project are welcome.
+If you would like to contribute, please follow these guidelines:

+Fork the repository.
+Create a new branch for your changes.
+Make your changes and ensure that the code passes all tests.
+Submit a pull request with a detailed description of your changes.
+License
+This project is licensed under the MIT License.

 ### Final Working Product: